 Start or join your meeting

-Open the Zoom desktop app and begin your meeting.
+Open the Zoom desktop app and begin your meeting as the host.

 2